mickeytheq/ZoopDocs/docs/automaticnumbering/AutomaticNumbering.md

     - This is the letter of the agenda or act to ensure cards sets comprising multiple agenda or acts decks are sorted correctly (for example an a/b deck and a c/d deck)
 - Agenda or Act number
     - The typical ordering of an agenda or act deck, e.g. 1a/1b, 2a/2b, 3a/3b
+- Weakness vs non-weakness
+    - Weaknesses are placed after other player cards
 - Player card class
     - Single class is ordered before dual class which is ordered before triple class etc
     - Then ordered by individual classes in this order